Twickenham: Sport

 Twickenham is home to the headquarters of the Rugby Football Union and Twickenham Stadium.
 The England national rugby union team play all their home matches at Twickenham Stadium, which is England's second largest sports stadiums and the world's largest rugby union stadium.
 Harlequins, a rugby union club, play at the Twickenham Stoop.

-Twickenham Stadium hosted Rugby World Cup fixtures in 1991, 1999, 2015 and later including semi-final matches in 1999 and the final matches in 1991, 2015, and soon 2025.
+Twickenham Stadium hosted Rugby World Cup fixtures in 1991, 1999, 2015 and later including semi-final matches in 1999 and the final matches in 1991, 2015 and 2025.

 Arts and culture

 The Exchange is a community building, including a 320-seat theatre, opposite Twickenham railway station.
 It opened in October 2017.
 The building is owned by Richmond upon Thames Council and is managed by St Mary's University, Twickenham.

 The Twickenham Museum is a volunteer-run museum opposite St Mary's parish church.
 It is open every day except Mondays.

 The Cabbage Patch pub on London Road has, since 1983, been a regular venue for live music on Sunday nights, organised by TwickFolk.